iCliniq Logo

 Some other causes include:

-Malabsorption: Malabsorption is also a common cause of foul-smelling diarrhea.
-Malabsorption occurs when the body cannot absorb adequate nutrients from the food we eat.
+1. Malabsorption: Malabsorption is also a common cause of foul-smelling diarrhea.
+Malabsorption occurs when the body cannot absorb adequate nutrients from food.
 The causes of malabsorption include:

 • Celiac Disease: It is an immune reaction to eating gluten that results in malabsorption.

-• Inflammatory Bowel Diseases: People with inflammatory bowel diseases such as Crohn's disease and ulcerative colitis often complain of foul-smelling stools and flatulence.
+• Inflammatory Bowel Diseases: People with inflammatory bowel diseases such as Crohn's disease (inflammation of the digestive tract) and ulcerative colitis (inflammation and ulcers in the colon) often complain of foul-smelling stools and flatulence.
 Eating certain foods can trigger inflammation of the intestine, which causes foul-smelling diarrhea.

-Infection: Infection of the intestine can cause foul-smelling diarrhea.
-Bacteria such as Escherichia coli or Salmonella, viruses such as norovirus or rotavirus, or parasites such as Entamoeba histolytica can cause inflammation of the stomach and intestines which can result in abdominal cramps and foul-smelling runny stools.
+2. Infection: Infection of the intestine can cause foul-smelling diarrhea.
+Bacteria such as Escherichia coli or Salmonella, viruses such as norovirus or rotavirus, or parasites such as Entamoeba histolytica can cause inflammation of the stomach and intestines, which can result in abdominal cramps and foul-smelling runny stools.

-Overeating: When we overeat than the body can digest, it causes indigestion.
-The undigested food is acted upon by the bacteria in the gastrointestinal tract and results in abdominal pain and foul-smelling diarrhea.
+3. Overeating: When one eats more than the body can digest, it causes indigestion.
+The undigested food is acted upon by the bacteria in the gastrointestinal tract, resulting in abdominal pain and foul-smelling diarrhea.

 • Chronic Pancreatitis: It is the inflammation of the pancreas, which affects the ability to digest food.
 This condition results in oily, fatty, and foul-smelling stool.